Guide to Brexit

 - The financial settlement needed for the UK to honour past financial commitments

-The first phase of negotiations concluded with both parties agreeing in principle how these 3 issues would be progressed.
+The first phase of negotiations concluded in December 2017, with both parties agreeing in principle how these 3 issues would be progressed.
 You can read the joint report (pdf) from the negotiations.

-The second phase of the negotiations will address the framework for the future relationship between the EU and the UK.
+The second phase of the negotiations concerns the framework for the future relationship between the EU and the UK.
 Discussions about trade agreements have been central to the continued negotiations.
-Other issues to be addressed include future cooperation in security, defense and foreign policy.
+Other issues for negotiation include future cooperation in security, defence and foreign policy.

 One of the EU’s core negotiating principles is that the withdrawal agreement must be a single comprehensive package, with no individual matters being settled separately to the agreement as a whole.
 This means that if both parties cannot agree on a significant issue – such as the border between Ireland and Northern Ireland – this could undermine the withdrawal agreement as a whole.